fuzzymfx/fuzzymfx.github.io/content/journey.md

 ### Educational Background

-- M.Sc in Computer Engineering at New York University, Tandon School of Engineering, Brooklyn, NY- 2026 - [🔗]()
+- MSc in Computer Engineering at New York University, Tandon School of Engineering, Brooklyn, NY- 2026 - [🔗]()
 - B.Tech in Computer Science at Silicon Institute of Technology, Bhubaneswar- 2023 - [🔗](/assets/docs/190310030.pdf)

 ---